 - 1½ tablespoons lemon juice

 - pinch of ground black pepper

 - 1 stick of butter, melted

 - pinch of salt

 - For the Hollandaise sauce: Whisk the egg yolks, lemon juice, Worcestershire sauce, salt, and pepper together in a stainless steel bowl.
-Place the bowl over a medium-sized saucepan containing lightly simmering water (or a double boiler,) the water should not touch the bottom of the bowl.
+Place the bowl on top of a medium-sized saucepan containing lightly simmering water (or a double boiler,) the water should not touch the bottom of the bowl.

 - Continue to whisk.
 Be careful not to let the eggs get too hot or they will scramble and separate.
-Whisking constantly, slowly add the butter a few tablespoons at a time until the sauce is thickened and all butter has melted.
+Add the melted butter, whisking constantly until the sauce is thickened and the volume has increased.

 - Remove bowl from the heat, cover and set aside until ready to serve.
 If sauce gets too thick, whisk in a little warm water before serving.

 - Fry the bacon in a medium skillet and toast the French bread directly on the oven rack under the broiler, about 5 minutes.